 Purpose of Environmental Health and Safety

-The purpose of the Environmental Health and Safety (EH&S) at the University of Northern Iowa is to promote good practices in matters relating to the health, safety and environment within the university.
+The purpose of the Environmental Health and Safety Office (EH&S) at the University of Northern Iowa is to promote good practices in matters relating to the health, safety and environment within the university.
 UNI EH&S maintains a reference library on local, state and federal regulations and provides assistance to the campus in regard to and in interpreting these regulations.

 The goals of the hazardous waste management program are to: